How to White Label Yoast SEO for Your WordPress Website

 Plugin Details

-This piece of software was originally released by its developer in October of 2018.
-It is actively on version 1.0 and last experienced an update on April 1st, 2020.
-The most recent version works on WordPress 5.4.15 and requires at least PHP 5.6 to function on your server.
-This plugin is currently functioning on over 2,000 WordPress sites.
-It has had over 21,580 downloads.
-There have not been many support requests from end-users.
+This piece of software was first released by its developer in October of 2018.
+It is presently on version 1.0 and last saw a revision on April 1st, 2020.
+The most recent release runs on WordPress 5.4.17 and requires at least PHP 5.6 to run on your server.
+This plugin is presently operating on over 1,000 WordPress websites.
+It has had over 23,060 downloads.
+There have not been many help requests from users.
 Reviews for Custom Color Palette for Gutenberg are very positive.
-Many of the customers who left a review found Custom Color Palette for Gutenberg to be great.
+Many of the end-users who left an evaluation found this plugin to be excellent.

 Block Editor Colors